Ruth2014/bio2092/06_Human_genomics/README.md

 ![Upload file to Mitomap](media/mitomap2.png)

-The sequence alignment table tells us which haplogroup this sequence belongs (J1b in this case) and lists the variants detected.
+The sequence alignment table tells us which haplogroup this sequence belongs (J1b in this case; you can read about haplogroup J here: https://www.eupedia.com/europe/Haplogroup_J_mtDNA.shtml) and lists the variants detected.
 In this case there are 41 variants detected.
 For example, one of them is A73G, which means that the A at position 73 in the reference genome has instead a G in our query genome.

 ![Upload file to Mitomap](media/mitomap3.png)